 Working as a GP in the UK

-If you intend to work as a GP in the UK you need to complete a number of processes.
-Some of these are handled by organisations other than the GMC.
+If you intend to work as a general practitioner (GP) in the UK, you need to complete a number of processes.
+Some of these are handled by organisations other than ourselves.

-- Gain the necessary competencies through General Practice (GP) training outside the UK.
-It would be expected that this would be in a programme approved by the local training provider in that country and as such be fully supervised.
+- gain the necessary competencies through GP training outside the UK.
+We would expect that this is in a programme approved by the local training provider in that country and therefore fully supervised

-- Gain the necessary competencies in posts other than GP training posts.
-Please note that there are certain competencies that require experience in primary care which can only be achieved within GP posts.
+- gain the necessary competencies in posts other than GP training posts.
+Note, there are certain competencies that require experience in primary care that can only be achieved within GP posts.

 You should read the information about applying for the UK country that applies to you.
 This will help you apply at the right time so your training or practice is not delayed.

-If you're returning to General Practice or have never worked in the NHS as a GP, you'll need to apply for entry onto an Induction and Returner scheme to work in England or Wales.
-To find out more contact the GP National Recruitment Office.
+If you're returning to general practice or have never worked in the NHS as a GP, you'll need to apply for entry onto an induction and returner scheme to work in England or Wales.
+To find out more contact the .